 Yes.
-Smokers already pay 2X or 3X the premiums that nonsmokers pay for life insurance.
+Smokers already pay double or triple the amount for life insurance as nonsmokers.
 And since smoking has a detrimental effect on the circulatory system, it’ll hike up your rates even more if you apply for coverage following an aneurysm.

 What other factors will my insurer consider?

 Your aneurysm aside, your insurer will weigh up a range of factors when determining your rate and eligibility for coverage.